The medicinal benefits of manuka honey make it a smart product to keep in your kitchen cupboard or natural remedies toolkit.

 - A “night-cap” of herbal tea and a spoonful of manuka honey helps prepare you for bedtime sleep.

-- For minor wounds, spread a thin layer of manuka honey on a bandage or dressing before applying to skin. (note – I have not tried this one yet)
+- For minor wounds, spread a thin layer of manuka honey on a bandage or dressing before applying to skin.
+Or purchase manuka honey infused bandages instead.

 Do you use manuka honey for health benefits?

 *Note: I am not a doctor and this is not medical advice.
 Please consult your doctor with any health concerns.